 Aside from Stanford's railroad interests, due to the incredible wealth he acquired over the years he also maintained other interests such as owning vineyards, helping to found what would become the Wells Fargo & Company, and even being elected to the U.S. Senate from California in 1885 (which resulted in a bitter dispute with C.P.
 Huntington).
 However, outside of the railroad industry Stanford's most lasting legacy was the founding of Stanford University in March of 1885, named for his son Leland Stanford, Jr. who had died a year earlier.
 In the end, Stanford would bequeath millions in setting up the university, which opened in 1891. in 1893, Stanford passed away at the age of 69 due to heart failure.

 For reading about him consider the book The Associates: Four Capitalists Who Created California by author Richard Rayner, which provides a detailed look at how Stanford and his associates (Charles Crocker, Collis Huntington, and Mark Hopkins) laid the groundwork for the state's vast system of railroads.
 The book covers more than 200 pages and has received very good reviews (including from BusinessWeek).
-If you're interested in picking up a copy of Mr. Rayner's book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+If you're interested in picking up a copy of Mr. Rayner's book please visit the link above which will take you to ordering information through Amazon.com.